Edit

 You can download prebuilt and tested client packages for Azure Managed Lustre from the Linux software repository for Microsoft products.

 Packages and kernel modules are available for the following Linux operating systems.
-Select the links to go to the installation instructions:
+Select the links to go to the installation instructions.

 If you need to support a different distribution, contact the support team.

-If you need to upgrade an older Lustre client version on your Linux system, see Upgrade a Lustre client to the current version.
+If you need to upgrade an older Lustre client version on your Linux system, see Upgrade Lustre client software to the current version.
 You must remove old kernel modules and software packages as part of the upgrade.

 Note